Stocks tread water ahead of signing of initial U.S.-China trade deal

 In the currency market, the Japanese yen reversed earlier losses against the dollar as news U.S. tariffs would remain on Chinese goods through the U.S. election hurt risk sentiment.

-The euro was last traded at $1.1129 EUR=, also little changed on the day.
+The euro was last traded at $1.1129, also little changed on the day.

 Oil prices edged higher on Tuesday after five days of declines as the United States and China prepared to sign the preliminary trade deal and as Middle East tensions eased.
 [O/R]